Asynchronous Video Interviews change Flexible Shift Hiring

 Implementation Roadmap

 • Pilot.
-Start with one role type and a small hiring cohort to test process and measure KPIs.
+Start with one role type and a small hiring cohort to test the process and measure KPIs.

 • Train.
-Train recruiters and hiring managers on rubrics, bias reduction and the technology.
+Train recruiters and hiring managers on rubrics, bias reduction, and the technology.

 • Integrate.
 Connect the video platform to your ATS and automate invitations and reminders.

 • Iterate.
-Use candidate feedback and KPI data to refine question design, instructions and retention policy.
+Use candidate feedback and KPI data to refine question design, instructions, and retention policy.

 • Scale.
 Expand to other roles once you see consistent time savings and quality outcomes.